dxdxdt/UnityAutoBuild/README.md

 for, please refer to [the separate documentation](doc/Unity-without-GUI.md).

 ### Add Editor Scripts to Unity Project
-For the script to build the Unity project, the editor C# scripts must be present in the project.
-Copy .cs files in `/UnityAutoBuild.unity/Assets/_export` to your project.
+For the script to build the Unity project, the editor C# scripts and its dependency DLLs must be present in the project.
+Copy these files to your project's asset directory.

+* `/UnityAutoBuild.unity/Assets/_export/*.cs`
+* `/UnityAutoBuild.unity/Assets/_modules/*.dll`

 ### Packages Required by the Script
 Following tools are used by the script.
 Ensure that the system running the